CallumM1999/Eleganta/DOCUMENTATION.md

 The config file can be found in __/Elegentia/app/config/config.php__.

-Here, you can change the url root as well as set db config.
+Here, you can change the URL root as well as set the Database config.

 ### .htaccess